turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [We Work Remotely Job Board](https://weworkremotely.com/)
 * [Current Listing of Remote Dev Jobs](https://remoteok.io/remote-dev-jobs)
 * [Flex Jobs](https://www.flexjobs.com/)
+* [People of Color in Tech](https://www.pocitjobs.com/) is a job site specifically for People of Color in tech.
 * [reacHire](http://www.reachire.com/women/jobs) is a job site specifically for connecting women with companies that value inclusion.
 * [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women.
 * [Find My Flock](https://www.findmyflock.com/) is a job site built specifically for underrepresented groups in tech.